Privacy and subprocessors

 If we were to consider using your personal information for a new purpose, we will inform you or, as required, ask for your permission or collect your consent.

-We share your personal data within the Proact corporate group and with our service providers that facilitate our delivery of services to our customers (such as hosting partners, service desk etc.).
+We share your personal data within the Proact corporate group and with our subprocessors and service providers that facilitate our delivery of services to our customers (such as hosting partners, service desk etc.).
 This may involve processing your data outside the European Union, the European Economic Area and the United Kingdom.
 A list of our current third-party processors is available below.

-Some of our external third parties are based outside the EU/EEA/UK so their processing of your personal data will involve a transfer of data outside the EU/EEA/UK.
-Whenever we process your personal data from within the EEA to a jurisdiction or territory outside of the EEA, or from within the UK to a jurisdiction or territory outside of the UK, we will ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Some of our third-party processors are based outside of the EU, EEA, and the UK so their processing of your personal data will involve a transfer of data outside of these areas.
+Whenever we transfer your personal data from within the EEA to a jurisdiction or territory outside of the EEA, or from within the UK to a jurisdiction or territory outside of the UK, we will ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- Where such transfer is as a result of Proact personnel requiring access to your personal data from outside of the EU/EEA/UK this will be for the same legitimate business purpose(s) set out in this notice, and we will ensure that appropriate technical measures are in place to safeguard such access.
+- Where such transfer is as a result of Proact personnel requiring access to your personal data this will be for the same legitimate business purpose(s) set out in this notice, and we will ensure that appropriate technical measures are in place to safeguard such access.

 - Where such transfer is to a third-party processor we will comply with applicable data protection legislation in particular but not limited to ensuring that any such transfer is either on the basis of an EU and/or UK adequacy decision or (in the absence of an adequacy decision) standard data protection clauses (for example the EU Standard Contractual Clauses as approved by the European Commission) which contains requirements to implement controls that provide the same level of protection for personal data as it has in the EU/EEA, together with any additional measures as may be required.